 Another version of this fix would be to pull and twist on the largest ring of the lens while turning the camera on.
 Listen for a "click".
 If at first the focus seems to be off, turn the camera on and off and take lots of pictures, close ups and distance.
 Focus should slowly start improving.

-5) If that doesn't work, there is an online guide for dismantling Canon cameras and fixing the E18 error.
+5) If that doesn't work, there are two online guides for dismantling Canon cameras and fixing the E18 error.
 (NOTE: Try this only if your camera is no longer under warranty!)
-It is a great guide with pictures and it can be found here.
+These are great guides with detailed photo instructions: